Trigve-Hagen/webegreat-dot-com/README.md

 * Default: null - Not sure if this will put a default value in it yet.
 I didn't code it to.
 * Extra: '' - Didn't code for this yet.

+`CAUTION`<br>
-* CAUTION - When you erase from the array of objects you delete the corresponding tables in the database and loose any data you might have in it.
+When you erase from the array of objects you delete the corresponding tables in the database and loose any data you might have in it.
 Be carefull!

 ## Architecture Plans